Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 making values-aligned choices without constant self-judgment

-Beginning the New Year Without Shame
+Beginning the New Year With Less Ableism and Shame

 You might ask not “What’s wrong?” but: